White Japanese Teapot

 This Mino ware teapot features a modern design that accentuates the beauty of the glossy white porcelain.
 It looks great on any dining table and is perfect for everyday teatime.

 The capacity is 470 ml (15.9 fl oz), which is enough to fill three cups of tea.
-A stainless steel tea strainer is attached inside the teapot.
+A stainless steel tea strainer is attached inside the ceramic teapot.

 It is durable, easy to use, and its simple design makes it a good gift.
 Match with your favorite teacup and enjoy hot green tea in the comfort of your own home.